Qualitative

 -

-- Definition: A rare inherited bleeding disorder caused by a deficiency or dysfunction of the platelet glycoprotein Ib/IX/V (GPIb/IX/V) complex
+Definition: The most common inherited bleeding disorder, caused by a deficiency or dysfunction of von Willebrand factor (vWF)

 -